freezenleo/team-profile-generator/README.md

 Here is a walkthrough video of the applicaiton: https://drive.google.com/file/d/131hyOv-sfZlpczk9GQxm6mpeYtF_uu7K/view

-A index.html file will be created within dist folder once finished.
+An index.html file will be created within dist folder once finished.
 Here is an example of the HTML file created: